We don’t blame you!

 There are a lot of companies classified as ‘startups’ out here.
 You’ll make life a lot easier (and waste less of your time) if you’re able to come up with a list of companies that interest you based on industry/sector.
 Find something you care about (travel, education, healthcare etc) and identify which companies in SV operate within it.

 It’s true what they say that it’s all about who you know!
 Because SV is such a popular location, once recruiters put up a job posting they’re usually inundated with resumes!
 If you can put yourself out there and meet the right people, that human connection will give you a real boost in your job search.
-We have events for both San Francisco and Silicon Valley that will help you meet new people.

 Write your elevator pitch